Scott Bessent: Tenure

-Also on October 15, Bessent said the U.S. would work to create a strategic mineral reserve, potentially with JPMorgan Chase.
-He added that the U.S. would set price floors across multiple industries, and potentially take equity stakes in other rare-earth companies in order to reduce reliance on China, as the U.S. Department of War did in July 2025 with MP Materials.
+On October 15, 2025, Bessent said the U.S. would work to create a strategic mineral reserve, potentially with JPMorgan Chase.
+He added that the U.S. would set price floors across multiple industries, and potentially take equity stakes in other rare-earth element companies to reduce reliance on China, as the U.S. Department of Defense did in July 2025 with MP Materials.